dslabglobal/ds_better_player/doc/home.md

 ✔️ ... and much more!

 ## Important information
 This plugin development is in progress.
 You may encounter breaking changes each version.
-This plugin is developed part-time for free.
+This plugin is developed part'../docs'-time for free.
 If you need some feature which is supported by other players available in pub dev, then feel free to create PR.
 All valuable contributions are welcome!

 ## Screenshots